Multilingual-LGBTQIA-Vocabularies/Examing_LGBTQ_Concepts/README.md

 Welcome to the project.
 We study the links between LGBTQ+ ontologies and structured vocabularies.
 More spcifically, we focus on GSSO, Homosaurus, QLIT, and Wikidata.
 The code is free for use with the license CC-BY 4.0.
 You can resue/extend the code for free as long as you give credits to us in your publication/data.
-Persistent ID and citation information will be added after the corresponding paper gets accepted.
+Citation information will be added after the corresponding paper gets accepted.
+If you are citing this dataset, please use the DOI: 10.5281/zenodo.12684869.
+The paper is under submission and will be added after being accepted.

 ## Step 1: Preparing the data